-The General retention and disposal authority: local government records (GA39), issued by NSW State Records and Archives, identifies webcast recordings as a 'record relating to administrative arrangements for meetings'.
+The General retention and disposal authority: local government records (GA39),23 issued by NSW State Records and Archives, identifies webcast recordings as a 'record relating to administrative arrangements for meetings'.
+GA39 requires councils to retain webcast recordings until their 'administrative or reference use ceases', after which they can be disposed of.